fuyiweiwow/RectangleControl/Readme.md

 The key idea of this solution comes from https://shihn.ca/posts/2020/resizing-rotated-elements/, many thanks.
 There are still questions remain in this solution:

 1. I use System.Window.Rect so if you strech one side of rectangle to the opposite side, the Retangle would move.So i set a fixed minimized value.
-I would consider a updated if was fired and decide not any more(so sad)
+I would consider a better way if was fired and decide not work any more(so sad)
-2. I had no time test the updated code, but i ensure the origin code of this copied one runs well
+2. I had no time to test the uploaded code, but i ensure the origin code of this copied one runs well

 Hope this can help u